aditya-rk01/Playing-with-data-using-python/README.md

-Project by Aditya R, Institute of Technology, Nirma University Copyright (C) 2020 by Aditya R, Institute of Technology.
+Copyright (C) 2020 by Aditya R, Institute of Technology, Nirma University.

 # Playing-with-data-using-python
 A project using SQL, SQL connectivity, Numpy, Matplotlib.